-The net equalized valuation of the County, in constant dollars, continues to decline in the aftermath of the global recession.
-Inflation-adjusted net equalized value dropped by \$2.1 billion or 6.9 percent in 2011 from its 2010 value.
+2012 from its 2011 value.
 This has a negative impact on the County's finances because individuals whose homes and real estate assets are declining in value will tend to reduce consumer spending and investment.
-However, the recent trends in the real estate market indicate this trend may soon reverse its decline.
+Recent trends in the real estate market indicate this trend may soon reverse.
+However, since the rate of decrease equalized value has remained relatively stable since 2010 it may be several more years before this trends significantly improves.